littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 --For nomadic empires, provides -5% waystation influence cost and -10% arkship cost.
 --I actually don't know if I love all of these tbh.
 Real-life cults of personality are as likely to be fostered to consolidate control in an isolationist way as to justify expansion.
 It might be worth thinking a bit about how it differs from just plain old authoritarianism in concept.
 -Updated civic/government/etc flavor text to accomodate possible nomads.
+-Fixed what was needed for compatibility with Stellaris 4.3 (Cetus).
+--dystopian_specialist removed (just specialist now) -Cetus balance changes:
+--Stratum production mult modifiers changed to workforce multipliers (i.e. "efficiency" modifiers).
+--Empire size mults reduced.
+--Stability adds reduced.
+--Jobs per Pop:
+---Not ready to totally give up on this, but where these modifiers remain they have been halved.
+---Direct Revelation does not give base Hedge Preachers per pop (should get plenty from Wild Cults)
+---Worker Caste does not give any jobs per pop (maint. drones are basically gestalt civilians now?), instead gets other bonuses
+--Hive Mind "Caste" series of civics:
+---Worker Caste caste renamed (back to?)
+"Builder Caste," now gets -10% clear blocker cost (settled) or +10% waystation build speed and -10% arkship upgrades cost mult (nomadic).
+---Added "Thinker Caste" which is, unsurprisingly, like Royal Caste or Warrior Caste but for scientists.
+---Each gets a penalty to the others' "domain"
+----If not Builder Caste: +5% infrastructure upkeep cost
+----If not Thinker Caste: -5% all research
+----If not Warrior Caste: +5% military ship upkeep cost
--Updated Steam page description (added French localization).
+----If not Royal Caste: -10% council agenda speed -Updated Steam page description (added French localization).
 -Updated compat version number.